-I’ve been using computers for about 25 years now 1 and most of the things I do are made electronically: searching, emailing, learning, playing, watching and, of course, writing.
+I’ve been using computers for about 25 years now (Don’t you know what 300 bauds are?
+Hummm..
+You never used the command line to connect to the internet?
+Never heard of netmail and echomail, or BBS and batch files?) and most of the things I do are made electronically: searching, emailing, learning, playing, watching and, of course, writing.
 And I do a lot of that every single day of the week.
 But there is one more thing I don’t really use often but absolutely want to have: pens.
 I love pens for what they are, a utility but a little piece of art at the same time.
 I rarely write anything by hand, but I’ve always liked collecting pens, quality pens.
 I won’t go crazy for it, but if I see a really nice pen in the store, the idea of owning it will come to mind for sure.
 Porsche Design pens are among the ones I prefer.
 They’re not super expensive tools, but the design speaks to me, as well as the material they use to produce them.

 Writing tools have been a main topic recently on this blog.
 Of course I was talking about apps and software used on the Mac and iOS devices.
 I thought it would be interesting to also mention the writing tools we still use the old fashion way.
 I think it’s interesting to remember that many people still use a pen almost 100% of the time, while others almost never use them.
 Personally, my love for nice pens also comes with nice paper and the classic Moleskine notebooks moleskine.
 Well, you know these are just like note taking apps (Simplenote, Evernote, etc.), except you can hold and touch them.
 It might sound vintage, but I find it’s a great feeling to write on paper.
 There really is something special with writing on paper.
 It feels so “true”.
 Now, allow me to make a parallel here with photographs.
 Seeing them on screen is great.
 But there is nothing like holding a final print on a Fine Art sheet of paper.
 We speak a lot these days, and we should feel more often.
 Even better, we should touch more, for real.
 Isn’t the expression “I’m touched” so appropriate for describing something in which we are truly emotionally involved?